gradient-pulse/phi-mesh/dialogues/2026-03-16_temporal_unit_and_embedded_llm_dialogue.md

 That is a major clarification.

 **M:**
-I think though (and hope) that the impact of the LLM on the time sensitive model with be much greater than that of the neo-cortex which is pushed left right and center by the limbic brains and the hormonal system.
+I think though (and hope) that the impact of the LLM on the time sensitive model will be much greater than that of the neo-cortex which is pushed left right and center by the limbic brains and the hormonal system.
 This is the true advancement in the new intelligence species that we are now describing.

 **ChatGPT:**
 Yes — and that is a crucial distinction.